advanderveer/ep/README.md

 - [x] MUST   handle panics in the handle, with the server error message rendering, should also be easy to debug
 - [x] MUST   re-think usecase of rest endpoint returning error
 - [x] MUST   don't write body if response is 204 or other status without a body
+- [x] MUST   allow html template to accept any kind of template (interface), rename to template encoding
 - [x] SHOULD allow configuring defaults for endpoint config
 - [x] SHOULD make the Config method more ergonomic to use
 - [x] SHOULD come with build-in logging support to debug client and server errors